 Your username is USM+Student ID.
 If you have never logged in, your password is computer generated.
 Please click the 'Forgot your password?' link to gain access.
-You may change your password after you log on to the system, under ‘My Account’ > ‘My Profile’.
+You may change your password after you log on to the system.

 We post all part-time, off campus employment opportunities and internships on Eagle Employment.
 We do not place students in a job; we only provide information about job opportunities.
 It is up to the student to apply and follow up with the position/employer.

-- Search for jobs: Hover over the ‘JOBS’ tab and click on ‘Job Search’ > In the Job Function Box, click on pull down menu > ‘Part Time Off Campus’ > ‘Close’ > ‘Search’.
+- Search for jobs: Hover over the ‘JOBS’ tab and click on ‘Job Search’ > In the Job Type Box, click on pull down menu > ‘Part Time Off Campus’ > ‘Close’ > ‘Search’.

 The benefits of working off campus could be higher salary, and the availability of more working hours.
-There are a tremendous amount of employment opportunities in the community, everything from babysitting to clerical work and manual labor to food service.
+There are a tremendous amount of employment opportunities in the community, everything from babysitting to clerical work and manual labor to food service and retail.